UWIT-IAM/gcp-docs/new-ingress.md

     type: Opaque
     ```
 1. Apply the secret `kubectl create -f ./yourdomain.uw.edu.secret.yml`
+1. You should now see your new secret `kubectl get secrets`

-## 4. Create the kubernetes Ingress Service
+### 4. Create the kubernetes Ingress Service
 You should now have the following before preceeding...

-- The ability to create/edit `A` records for `yourdomain.uw.edu`
-- A TLS cert and key as a kubernetes secret
+- A k8 secret that has a TLS cert and key.
 - A kubernetes deployment of some kind capable of serving http from a pod

-1. At this point you must follow the [kubernetes ingress documenation](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).
+1. Follow the [kubernetes ingress documenation](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).
 It describes what the Ingress service should be like for a single backend http app that you already have running named `s1` (change that value to match your existing deployment).
-The documentation also can be used to serve `app1.yourdomain.uw.edu` as well as `app2.yourdomain.uw.edu`.
-Keep in mind that the secret we created is named `yourdomain-tls-secret` and that will need to be the value for `secretName` in your Ingress yml.
+1. The documentation also can be used to serve `app1.yourdomain.uw.edu` as well as `app2.yourdomain.uw.edu`.
+1. Keep in mind that the secret we created is named `yourdomain-tls-secret` and that will need to be the value for `secretName` in your Ingress yml.

-1. With your Ingress service created, you now need to go to VPC Networks - External IP Addresses.
-1. Find the IP in the list that was created for you, switch it to `Static` if it isnt already.
-1. Using the same IP address, go to Cloud DNS (or whever you manage DNS) and create an `A` record pointing `yourdomain.uw.edu` to this new IP.
+#### Example
+1. Create a `./ingress.yml` file with the following...

+    ```YAML
+    apiVersion: extensions/v1beta1
+    kind: Ingress
+    metadata:
+      name: iamdev-ingress
+    spec:
+      tls:
+      - secretName: iamdev-tls-secret
+      backend:
+        serviceName: demo
+        servicePort: 80
+    ```

+2. Apply the service, keep in mind GCP takes a good amount of time provisioning and configuring the load balancer when you run this.

+    ```
+    kubectl apply -f ./ingress.yml
+    ```

+3. After a good 5 minutes, make sure the backend does not say "UNHEALTHY".
+This is most likely becuase the port on the container is not set correctly or it doesnt have a health check.

+    ```
+    kubectl describe ingress [ingress name] |grep backends
+    ```

+## DNS Setup
+We now want to create an `A` record and have it point to the IP of our ingress.

+1. Get the IP of the load balancer in use by your ingress.

+    ```
+    kubectl describe ingress [ingress name] |grep Address
+    ```

+2. Create an `A` record so networking can be routed to the ingress.
+Unfortunately this is a multiline command.

+    ```
+    gcloud dns record-sets transaction start --zone [zonename]

+    gcloud dns record-sets transaction add --zone [zonename] --name [appname].iamdev.s.uw.edu. --ttl 300 --type A "[Load Balancer IP]"

+    gcloud dns record-sets transaction execute --zone [zonename]
+    ```

-1. Wait for the TTL and load https://yourdomain.uw.edu in a browser
+1. Wait for the TTL and DNS to propagate, then load `https://[your new A record]` in a browser